Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 and latch owner.
 Possession of an XPOP alone never authorizes another account's callback.

+The source account's enabled master key, current regular key, or configured multisigning quorum authorizes the outer Import and its fee/sequence effects.
+An unrelated signing key must fail before balance, sequence, latch, or Import validator-list state changes.
+The target committee's signatures and possession of its valid XPOP do not substitute for source-account authorization.

 The callback may omit the burn-to-mint `sfOperationLimit` and outer/inner signing-key-equality checks because the validator-multisigned target and Export latch replace those bindings.
 It still requires a fully canonical target